DataBiosphere/terra/docs/dev-guides/personal-environments.md

 ```

 Third, check in a tfvars file for Terraform to use as its input variables when building this [workspace](https://www.terraform.io/docs/state/workspaces.html).
-THe contents of these files change frequently and are service-dependent.
+The contents of these files change frequently and are service-dependent.

 This file should be in a path like `terraform-ap-deployments/terra-env/tfvars/jcarlton.tfvars`.
 Folder IDs refer to [GCP Project Folders](https://cloud.google.com/resource-manager/docs/creating-managing-folders).